 As an Uber passenger or someone who was involved in a collision with an Uber, it is your right to seek monetary repayment for your losses from the at-fault party.
-An Uber accident attorney in Nashville can help you get the most out of your civil lawsuit.
+A rideshare lawyer in Nashville and Murfreesboro can help you get the most out of your civil lawsuit.

 Whether you were traveling in an Uber to get to your destination or were struck by an Uber driver, you shouldn’t be obligated to cover the costs of your auto accident when someone else is liable.
 But figuring out how you’ll get the money you deserve can prove to be more of a challenge than you might be prepared to deal with, all things considered.

-Your Nashville Uber accident lawyer at Raybin & Weissman, P.C. has been handling rideshare accident claims like yours (including Lyft accidents and others, too) since they became more prevalent over the last decade.
+Your Nashville Uber accident attorney) at Raybin & Weissman, P.C. has been handling rideshare accident claims like yours (including Lyft accidents and others, too) since they became more prevalent over the last decade.

-We’ll help you file your claim with the appropriate auto insurer and bring claims against the Uber driver, when applicable.
-You can be sure that when you choose our firm, you’ve chosen a team of attorneys who will always prioritize your best interests.
+Our rideshare lawyers will help you file your claim with the appropriate auto insurer and bring claims against the Uber driver, when applicable.
+You can be sure that when you choose our firm, you’ve chosen a team of Nashville Uber accident attorneys who will always prioritize your best interests.

 Getting Uber’s Insurance to Pay

 Getting into an accident when Uber is involved makes your case a little more different than if you had been injured in a collision with a regular driver in Nashville.
 This is because Uber itself is insured, but so is the Uber driver.